Adoption is a truly brave decision. Even if a mother is not ready to be a mom, a mother can be strong and brave.

 How Do I Put Up My Baby for Adoption?
 Honestly, we don’t use the phrase, “put my baby up for adoption” anymore.
-It is so much more honoring to the child to say, “place my baby with adoptive parents.” (more on that later….)
+It is not very honoring to the child.
+Instead we prefer to say, “place my baby with adoptive parents.” (more on that later….)

 Here’s how the adoption process works at Aggieland Pregnancy Outreach:

 - Counseling First: As with any big decision, it is important to explore all your options.
 We’ll help you investigate parenting and marriage as other options to consider.